Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Evolution of Skills

-Originally developed by Anthropic for Claude Code.
+This was originally developed by Anthropic for Claude Code.

 • Released by Anthropic as an open standard

-• Accepting contributions from the entire ecosystem
+• Accepts contributions from the entire ecosystem

 Skill Folder Structure